-Understanding the path to purchase is a key way to optimise your marketing.
-This blog walks you through what path to purchase is, how to track it and get more results.
+Looking to better understand the path to purchase and how you can use it to optimise your marketing?
+This blog will take you through path to purchase plus how to track it and get better results.

 The path to purchase is the journey a user takes across channels and campaigns to convert from a prospect into a customer.